alexplummer/framework/README.md

 ### Grid

-The framework uses the flexbox grid ( [http://flexboxgrid.com](http://flexboxgrid.com)) however I have shifted it over to use Sass placeholders (use &#39;%col-md-6&#39; for example) as these don&#39;t get compiled unless used.
+The framework includes the flexbox grid ( [http://flexboxgrid.com](http://flexboxgrid.com)) which is good for creating quick responsive grids or you could just use the standard CSS Grid with some media queries instead.
+The flexbox grid is configured with Sass placeholders (use &#39;%col-md-6&#39; for example) as these don&#39;t get compiled unless used.
 You can setup the vars for the flexbox grid if you like, but you most likely won&#39;t need to change them

-### Framework components
+## Framework components

 There are some components already baked into the framework, these are controlled manually in &#39;style.css&#39;.
 Here are a few of them: